Skip to main content

 AirGlimpse will change color depending on the status of the sensor according to the sensor thresholds: Green (Good), Orange (Fair), and Red (Poor).

 The two dots inside the AirGlimpse bars indicate the sensor thresholds.
-For example, the AirGlimpse for humidity is showing as green since 44% is within the recommended guidelines, while VOC is showing as orange here since 339ppb is above the recommended level:
+For example, the AirGlimpse for humidity is showing as green since 24% is not within the recommended guidelines, while VOC is showing as green here since 137ppb is in the recommended level:

 To dive into more detail, select any sensor to view the graphs!